< All Posts

 For example, a delivery driver may have an optimal route planned on their mobile app.
 Then, they get into a vehicle accident or blow a tire.
 Now, commute times are nearing, more vehicles will be on the road, and they’ll likely need a new optimal route configured.

-Routing and rerouting in this way is dependent on a traveling salesman algorithm that can adapt and adjust in real-time for route optimization.
+Routing and rerouting in this way is dependent on a traveling salesman algorithm.
+It can adapt and adjust in real-time for route optimization.

-Last mile delivery service software is largely considered good or bad based on the superior performance of the traveling salesman algorithm in their mobile app.
+Last mile delivery service software is largely considered good or bad.
+This is based on the superior performance of the traveling salesman algorithm.

 TSP vs. VRP: What’s the Difference?

-You may have heard of VRP or vehicle routing problems, which are similar to TSP but with a modern spin.
+You may have heard of VRP or the vehicle routing problem, which is similar to TSP but with a modern spin.

-When the TSP was first conceived of, mathematicians were still largely thinking in terms of a salesman on foot, sometimes even with a horse and carriage.
-Even once salesmen got into vehicles, those looking for optimal routes were still only factoring for a single vehicle.
+When the TSP solution was first conceived of, mathematicians were still largely thinking in terms of a salesman on foot.
+Sometimes, they even imagined a horse and carriage.
+Even once salesmen got vehicles, the TSP algorithm only factored for a single vehicle.

 And because businesses and delivery services must contend with both issues at the same time, in real time, you need a software that can also do both.

-Last mile delivery service, like at Cigo Tracker, must be able to provide optimal routes to an entire fleet and to a single delivery vehicle in an ongoing manner throughout the day.
+Last mile delivery service, like at Cigo Tracker, must be able to provide optimal routes.
+They must do it for an entire fleet and a single delivery vehicle in an ongoing manner throughout the day.

 The traditional solution to the TSP has long been the brute force solution.